Why does honey crystallise says that a fine set is a sign of quality.

 Why is it heated, you may well ask?
 There are several reasons but the most significant is that the consumer, you, likes it that way.
 It looks better perhaps and the public has the mistaken conception that runny-honey is purer and more natural.
 That is not so; in fact quite the opposite is usually true.

 The honey from certain plants like acacias, the black locust and cranberries, jacarandas and citrus crystallise very slowly or not at all.
 More about why that is later, but from those plants runny honey is perfectly normal and good.

 Why does honey crystallise, and is it okay to eat?
-In fact it's probably purer and healthier.
+In fact it's probably purer and better.

 For the rest however, if your honey doesn't set, then it's probably been heated too much.
 The main source of South African honey is the eucalypt tree and it crystallizes very quickly; within weeks.
 So, if you find, runny honey on the shelves of your supermarket, then you know it's been processed; and, to the purist, spoiled.

 Choose a crystallised honey any day over its runny compatriot; there are exceptions like citrus and jacaranda.
 But do choose one that has formed nice fine and uniform crystals.
 If they are large and irregular, and in particular if they settle out at the bottom, then you know the food processing industry has got hold of it, and ruined the honey.

 Be prepared to pay more for a nicely set honey; it's the real thing.
 Or think about how to start beekeeping if you want the best honey; it's less difficult than you think.

 There are three main ingredients in honey, and then some very important substances, albeit in small quantities.

 Natural honey, as it comes from the bee hive contains about 40 percent fructose, 30 percent glucose and just less than 20 percent water.
 That means that it's a highly concentrated solution of sugars; in short, it's super saturated and has more sugar in solution than that amount of water could normally dissolve.
 That's the main answer to the question why does honey crystallise.